Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/multiresolution.rst

    Deletes all subdivision levels that are higher than the current one.
 Reshape
    Copies vertex coordinates from another mesh.
-   To use, first select a different mesh object with matching topology and vertex indexes, then :kbd:`Shift` select the object you wish to copy vertex coordinates to and click *Reshape*.
+   To use, first select a different mesh object with matching topology and vertex indices, then :kbd:`Shift` select the object you wish to copy vertex coordinates to and click *Reshape*.
 Apply Base
    Modifies the original unsubdivided mesh to match the form of the subdivided mesh.